andrevidela/Research-report/Thesis/index.md

 Another optimisation would be to follow references to see if they result in plain data constructors and replace the entire call chain by the constructor itself, and then run our optimisation.

 While both those strategies are valid they incur a cost in terms of complexity and compile time that may not be worth the effort in terms of performance results.
-They could be hidden behind a -O3 flag, but that kind of effort is probably better spend in making the ergonomics of linear types more streamlined, which would help make those optimisations more commonplace.
-Which is the topic of the next section.
+They could be hidden behind a -O3 flag, but that kind of effort is probably better spend in making the ergonomics of linear types more streamlined in order to help those optimisations be more commonplace.

-## Making linearity easier to use
+## Making Linearity Easier to Use

 There are multiple barriers that make linearity harder to use than one might expect.
 They roughly end up in two buckets:

 - I want to use linearity but I cannot
 - I have  a linear variable and that's actually annoying

-### Not linear enough
+### Not Linear Enough

 The first one appears when the programmer tries to make thoughtful usage of linear and erased annotation but finds that other parts of existing libraries do not support linearity.
 The following program: